ChrisZZhong/chriszzhong.github.io/_posts/2023-04-10-Spring-AOP.md

 ## 1. What is AOP?

-**AOP is used to separate functionalities that are not related to the core business logic.** In another word, it is used to **decouple cross-cutting concerns** from the core business logic.
+**AOP is used to separate functionalities that are not related to the core business logic.** In another word, it is used to **decouple cross-cutting concerns** from the core business logic. (e.g. logging, exception handling)

 For example, logging is a cross-cutting concern because it is used in many places in the application.
 It is not related to the core business logic.
 So, it is a good idea to separate logging from the core business logic.
 This is where AOP comes into the picture.